lishangqiu/lishangqiu.github.io/gravitygame/gravitygame.md

 ### Regrets:
 1. **Using Phaser.** It was quite the pain(comparitively).

    Although it was better than nothing, it's documentation(version 2 and 3 being mixed) wasn't the best ever.
+Most importnatly, it has next to zero UI support.
+Like you can't even have a checkbox without haveing to use DOM.
-It has next to zero UI support.
-However, maybe I'm too harshly    judging it, since I was so used to Unity.
+   However, maybe I'm too harshly judging it, since I'm so used to Unity now.
 2. **Using javascript.** No more needed to be said.
 I probably should've used typescript or something.

 **However**, I'm pretty happy how this project came out.
 Although not the most original idea, it's a good topic for my first web game.